The Problem

 Constraints

-- Indonesian-first design — wedding flow, family hierarchy, and event types must feel native, not translated
+- [01]Indonesian-first design — event flow, family hierarchy, and cultural norms must feel native, not translated

 - [02]Bahasa Indonesia copy that uses 'kamu' — warm, personal, not corporate